Global Polycarbonate Market Snapshot

 Find out more…

-Market Analytics: Phenol Chain - 2021 provides analysis and forecast to 2045 of supply and demand of the global propylene, cumene, phenol, acetone, BPA and polycarbonates market.
+Market Analytics: Phenol Chain - 2022 report provides analysis and forecasts to 2045 of supply and demand of the global phenol chain, including cumene, phenol, acetone, BPA and polycarbonate market.
 This analysis identifies the issues shaping the industry as well as provide demand, supply and net trade data for 40 countries.

 About Us - NexantECA, the Energy and Chemicals Advisory company is the leading advisor to the energy, refining, and chemical industries.
 Our clientele ranges from major oil and chemical companies, governments, investors, and financial institutions to regulators, development agencies, and law firms.
 Using a combination of business and technical expertise, with deep and broad understanding of markets, technologies and economics, NexantECA provides solutions that our clients have relied upon for over 50 years.